 We all experience negative thoughts; sometimes they grow so loud they can stop you achieving the smallest of goals, whether that relates to running and exercise, or other daily tasks.
 An effective way of reducing negative thoughts is through using ‘thought stopping’.

 This is a technique to stop your negative thoughts and to switch to more positive ones.
 When experiencing negative thoughts visualise a road stop sign or a red traffic light as a cue to stop them and then think more positively.
 This is a powerful tool, so use it!
 Try it with your running, then carry it through to more everyday tasks.
-For example, if you regularly think: “My last race was terrible,” stop the thought and replace it with something positive such as: “I ran a PB in training last week.”
+For example, if you think: “My last tempo run was terrible,” stop the thought and replace it with something positive such as: “I had more energy than normal after my long run on Sunday.”

-9. Try yoga and meditation - Try 5 minutes a day
+9. Try yoga and meditation - 5 minutes a day

 Yoga isn’t just about improving your flexibility.
 Yogic postures work on your internal organs, glands and nerves.
 Due to the release of physical and mental tension they set free vast resources of energy.
 “Pranayama or breathing exercises revitalise the body and help to control the mind, which in turn can make you feel calm and refreshed,” says the British Wheel of Yoga.
 “You may also experience some welcome side effects: reduced stress, increased strength and improved sleep.”